 Living with Tourette’s syndrome can be challenging enough to affect your job prospects and relationships, and may lead to mental health problems.
-At Blackhawk TMS, the highly qualified team of medical experts offers an effective treatment for patients in the Danville and Napa areas of California who are living with Tourette’s syndrome and finding it hard to cope.
+At Blackhawk TMS, the highly qualified team of medical experts offers an effective treatment for patients in the Danville area of California who are living with Tourette’s syndrome and finding it hard to cope.
 Transcranial magnetic stimulation (TMS) is a noninvasive treatment that could help reduce your Tourette’s tics, so call Blackhawk TMS today, or book an appointment online.

 Tourette’s syndrome causes uncontrollable tics, which typically means making odd, repetitive movements, and saying rude words or making strange sounds.

 Children who have Tourette’s syndrome usually develop symptoms between the ages of 2 and 5, and boys are far more likely than girls to develop Tourette’s.

 The obvious signs of Tourette’s syndrome are physical and verbal tics.
 Some people only have mild symptoms, while others are affected so severely they struggle to lead an active, rewarding life.

 There are many different types of tics that people who have Tourette’s syndrome may experience, including: